tommi1hirvonen/Biflow/README.md

 ## Architecture

-There are three ways to configure Biflow from an architecture point of view: on-premise, Azure (monolithic) and Azure (microservices).
+There are three recommended ways to configure Biflow from an architecture point of view: on-premise, Azure (monolithic) and Azure (distributed).
+More details about the different architecture options and related setup are given in the installation section.

 ### On-premise